semgrep/semgrep-docs/docs/semgrep-app/integrations.md

 ## JIRA

-Our JIRA integration allows you to create tickets directly from our Findings page with relevant info about a particular finding.
+The Jira integration allows you to create tickets directly from the Findings page with relevant info about a particular finding.

 ![Setting up the JIRA integration](../img/jira-integrations-page.png)
 ![Creating a JIRA ticket from the Findings page](../img/jira-findings-page.png)